Sorekara: Plot

 The novel starts with Daisuke, the protagonist, waking up and staring at the ceiling, his hand feeling for his heartbeat.
 He is the son of a wealthy family and has graduated from a prestigious university, but despite graduating, he is now thirty years old and unemployed, depending on his father's wealth.

 One day, he meets his former university friends, Hiraoka and Terao.
 Hiraoka had a career in the Japanese civil service, but he fought with his boss and was fired for mismanaging finance.
 Terao intended to become a world-famous novelist but ended up in a part-time job translating works and writing short articles for low wages.
 These two friends represent a world that Daisuke feels completely detached from, and he questions their reasons for working.

 Daisuke does not have much attachment to traditional Japanese society since his education has given him the knowledge that the world is too vast to be confined to the boundaries delineated by tradition.
 Furthermore, he cannot form any connection to modern society, which views education merely as the prelude to success in a bureaucratic order.
 Because of Daisuke's detachment from everything, his family decides to continue their financial support for him only on the condition that he marries a woman they have chosen for him.
 However, Daisuke decides not to take any more support from his family and not to get married.

-He eventually falls in love with Michiyo, the wife of Hiraoka.
+It is later discovered that Daisuke has had romantic feelings for Hiraoka's wife, Michiyo since he met her back in his university years.
+Daisuke was also the one who introduced Michiyo to Hiraoka, who then decided to ask for her hand.
+Out of ego and his wish to avoid turning Hiraoka into a rival, Daisuke did not disclose his affection for Michiyo but instead played matchmaker for Hiraoka and Michiyo to get married, an act that eventually led to his detachment from the mundane world of responsibilities and employment as a coping mechanism against the self-inflicted loss of love to a man he covertly deemed inferior.

+Against the backdrop of a now defeatist Hiraoka, multiple encounters between Daisuke and Michiyo imply that the feelings are mutual.
+Nearing the end of the book, Michiyo expresses her disappointment towards Daisuke giving her up to Hiraoka in the past.
+It is also revealed that she had a miscarriage of Hiraoka's child.

+Emboldened by the confirmation of reciprocity, Daisuke plans to elope with Michiyo, to which she agrees.
+As the book concludes, Daisuke walks down the street in search of a job while the color red fills up his vision, suggesting a sense of dread and spiral now that he is going to betray his friendship with Hiraoka and sever the financial ties to his family for good.